linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 description = "Linkerd works alongside your ingress controller of choice."
 +++

-As of Linkerd version 2.9, There are two ways in which Linkerd proxy can be run with your Ingress Controller.
+As of Linkerd version 2.9, there are two ways in which the Linkerd proxy can be run with your Ingress Controller.

 ## Default Mode